 Salt Lane is the first in the new DS Alexandra Cupidi series.
 With his trademark characterisation and flair for social commentary, William Shaw has crafted a crime novel for our time that grips you, mind and heart.

 When I read The Birdwatcher by William Shaw last year I really liked DS Alexander Cupidi, so I was excited to find out that she was getting her own series.
 Although she did feature in The Birdwatcher, you do not need to read it to enjoy Salt Lane, as The Birdwatcher is a stand-alone.
-I would recommend reading though, it if you would like to find out more about her.
+I would definitely recommend reading it though, if you would like to find out more about her.
 The evocative setting in both books alone, which William Shaw skillfully manages to capture in his writing, is enough to compel you to want to read them both.

 Alexander Cupidi is thrown into her first major case since relocating from the metropolitan police to the Kent coastline.
 The body of a North African immigrant is discovered on a farm.
 He has been killed in horrific circumstances and Cupidi is determined to find out who killed him and why he had to die.
 But there is little means of identifying the victim and there aren’t many who are willing to talk.
-And Cupidi is already investigating the death of a young woman who was found shortly before her most recent victim.
+Cupidi is already investigating the death of a young woman who was found shortly before her most recent victim.
 Is it possible that the two cases could be linked?

 Salt Lane is an atmospheric, really well written piece of crime fiction.
 I loved the setting, which I have already briefly spoken about.
 William Shaw captures the gloominess of the surrounding area at times and the beauty of the area well.
 There are some dark, on-the-edge-of-your-seat moments in the book, and the setting of the Kent coastline, worked really well for these scenes, the marshes particularly.
-William Shaw has a strong sense of place in his writing.
+William Shaw has such a strong sense of place in his writing.

 The mysteries in this book held my attention and the plot kept me wondering how and if they were going to come together.
 There are some great characters to get to know.
 Alex Cupidi is a single mum and she has to juggle looking after her daughter, Zoe, while investigating the murder case.
-Zoe has held on to the hobby that she shared with a character in The Birdwatcher, and this is what makes her character unique and interesting to explore, she certainly isn’t your average teenager.
+Zoe has held on to the hobby that she shared with William South who featured in The Birdwatcher, and this is what makes her character unique and interesting to explore, she certainly isn’t your average teenager.
 Another character who I also loved was Ferriter who works with Alex.
 I thought they had a great working relationship and I can’t wait to catch up with them again.

 Salt Lane is the start of what I hope will be a long, exciting series featuring Cupidi and Ferriter.
 It gets a solid five stars from me.